 Example 1: The Private Cemetery Setting Fee

-The Miller family chose to bury their father, a Navy veteran, in a local private cemetery.
-While the VA provided a beautiful flat granite VA grave marker at no cost, the cemetery charged a $450 "setting fee" to pour the concrete foundation and install the stone.
+A family buries a Navy veteran in a local private cemetery.
+While the VA provides a flat granite VA grave marker at no cost, the cemetery charges a "setting fee" (often a few hundred dollars) to pour the concrete foundation and install the stone.
 The VA does not cover this fee.
 Families should consult our guide on VA Burial Allowance to see if they qualify for cash reimbursements that can help cover these installation costs.

 Common Mistakes to Avoid